Personalized Federated Learning of Probabilistic Models: A PAC-Bayesian Approach: Abstract

 \section{Abstract}

-Federated learning aims to infer a shared model from private and decentralized data stored locally by multiple clients.
-Personalized federated learning (PFL) goes one step further by adapting the global model to each client, enhancing the model's fit for different clients.
-A significant level of personalization is required for highly heterogeneous clients, but can be challenging to achieve especially when they have small datasets.
-To address this problem, we propose a PFL algorithm named \textit{PAC-PFL} for learning probabilistic models within a PAC-Bayesian framework that utilizes differential privacy to handle data-dependent priors.
-Our algorithm collaboratively learns a shared hyper-posterior and regards each client's posterior inference as the personalization step.
-By establishing and minimizing a generalization bound on the average true risk of clients, PAC-PFL effectively combats over-fitting.
-PAC-PFL achieves accurate and well-calibrated predictions, supported by experiments on a dataset of photovoltaic panel power generation, FEMNIST dataset~\citep{leaf}, and Dirichlet-partitioned EMNIST dataset~\citep{EMNIST}. \looseness -1
+Federated Learning (FL) aims to infer a shared model from private and decentralized data stored by multiple clients.
+Personalized FL (PFL) enhances the model’s fit for each client by adapting the global model to the clients.
+A significant level of personalization is required for highly heterogeneous clients but can be challenging to achieve, especially when clients’ datasets are small.
+To address this issue, we introduce the PAC-PFL framework for PFL of probabilistic models.
+PAC-PFL infers a shared hyper-posterior and treats each client’s posterior inference as the personalization step.
+Unlike previous PFL algorithms, PAC-PFL does not regularize all personalized models towards a single shared model, thereby greatly enhancing its personalization flexibility.
+By establishing and minimizing a PAC-Bayesian generalization bound on the average true loss of clients, PAC-PFL effectively mitigates overfitting even in data-poor scenarios.
+Additionally, PAC-PFL provides generalization bounds for new clients joining later.
+PAC-PFL achieves accurate and well-calibrated predictions, as supported by our experiments\footnote{The codebase for our algorithm is available on \url{https://sites.google.com/view/pac-pfl}.}.